MonicaMedappa/TKC/README.md

 🧬🥼🧫**Kačka**: Passionate about science and travel; she is at the start of her exciting PhD journey!
 Good luck!

 🪄🔮📖**Eliška**: Knowledgeable about religion, philosophy, and occult sciences.
-A great conversationalist—no need for Netflix when there is Eliška!
+A great conversationalist - no need for Netflix when there is Eliška!

 😕🫶🏼🤘🏼**Monica**: Currently obsessed with everything Papua New Guinea!
 I love Papua New Guinea!